mscott99/Obsidian-Paper-Export/README.md

 This project exports an Obsidian note to a LaTeX math academic paper, retaining embeds as proofs and results.
 The main feature is to embed contents through Obsidian wikilinks from other local files.

+## State of the Project
+This project is in a very early stage, only tested on projects of the author.

+It is reccommended to contact the author at the first problem when attempting to use this project.

 ## Usage
 1. install julia: use [juliaup](https://github.com/JuliaLang/juliaup).